notofonts/noto-docs/src/miniarticles/NotoSansHanunoo.md

 # Noto Sans Hanunoo

-Noto Sans Hanunoo is a sanserif design intended for general use for the Hanunoo script.
+Noto Sans Hanunoo is a sanserif design for texts in the Hanunoo script.

-It contains 48 glyphs and 3 OpenType features, and supports 31 characters from the Unicode blocks: Hanunoo.
+Noto Sans Hanunoo contains 48 glyphs, 3 OpenType features, and supports 31 characters: Hanunoo.

 ## Supported writing systems